Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 52 - Beam Search.
 It generates 3 to 5 sentences and explore them at the same time, by this the final sentence always make grammatical sense from beginning to end.
 Weak point :
   It generates multiple sentences at the same time, making it very power hungry.

+*Day 53 - Gradient Accumulation.
+It saves memory by training a model in small mini batches.
+Weak point :
+  It can take longer than usual as it trains a small batch and clears the GPU memory and starts train.